Characterizing NIP henselian fields: NIP transfer from residue field to valued field

 \subsection{NIP transfer for henselian finitely ramified valued fields}

-Recall that we call a valued field $(K,v)$ of mixed characteristic $(0,p)$ unramified if $v(p)$ is the minimum positive element of the value group, and finitely ramified if the interval $[0,v(p)] \subseteq vK$ is finite.
-In particular, any henselian valued field of mixed characteristic with value group $\mathbb{Z}$ is finitely ramified, and so is any power series field over such a field (valued by the composition of the power series valuations and the mixed characteristic valuation with value group $\mathbb{Z}$).\footnote{In fact, every henselian finitely ramified valued field is elementarily equivalent to such a composition.}
+Recall that we call a valued field $(K,v)$ of mixed characteristic $(0,p)$ unramified if $v(p)$ is the minimum positive element of the value group, and finitely ramified if the interval $(0,v(p)] \subseteq vK$ is finite.
+In particular, any henselian valued field of mixed characteristic with value group $\mathbb{Z}$ is finitely ramified, and so is any power series field over such a field (valued by the composition of the power series valuations and the mixed characteristic valuation with value group $\mathbb{Z}$).\footnote{In fact, every henselian finitely ramified valued field is elementarily equivalent to such a composition, as we argue in the proof of Proposition \ref{prp:elem}.}

-For unramfied henselian valued fields $(K,v)$ with perfect residue field $Kv$, B\'elair proved that the valued field is NIP in case its residue field is NIP in \cite[Th\'eor\`eme 7.4(2)]{Bel99}.
+For unramified henselian valued fields $(K,v)$ with perfect residue field $Kv$, B\'elair proved that the valued field is NIP in case its residue field is NIP in \cite[Th\'eor\`eme 7.4(2)]{Bel99}.
 Although he does not state the assumption explicitly that the residue field need be perfect, his proof relies crucially on properties of Witt rings which only hold over perfect fields.
-In recent work (cf.~\cite{AJ2}), the authors have started a study of the model theory of Cohen rings, the analogue for Witt rings over imperfect residue fields, in order be able to lift B\'elair's result to an imperfect setting.
+We use Cohen rings (see section 2) instead.

-We first show an NIP transfer result for henselian unramified valued fields (allowing the residue field to be imperfect).
+We first show a NIP transfer result for henselian unramified valued fields (allowing the residue field to be imperfect).
 In order to do this, we verify once more that the conditions \SE~and \IM~hold.
-The fact that the residue field is stably embedded as a pure field in a henselian unramified valued field was shown in \cite[Corollary 12.7]{AJ2}, so we only have to consider the value group in order to show \SE.
-We start with a lemma which is probably well-known for perfect residue fields, and which follows by straightforward arguments.
+The fact that the residue field and value group are stably embedded as a pure field or, respectively, a pure ordered abelian group, in a henselian unramified valued field was shown in \cite[Theorem 1.4]{AJ2}, so we only have to show \IM.

-\begin{lemma} Let $(K,v)$ be a henselian unramified valued field.
-Then the value group $vK$ is purely stably embedded in $(K,v)$, as an ordered abelian group. \end{lemma} \begin{proof} We will apply the quantifier elimination described in \cite[11.2]{AJ2}.
-In particular we refer to the multi-sorted language $\mathcal{L}_{\ac,S}$, and the $\mathcal{L}_{\ac,S}$-theories $T_{\ac,S}(k,\rmGamma)$ described there.
-By passing if necessary to a sufficiently saturated elementary extension, we may expand $(K,v)$ to be an $\mathcal{L}_{\ac,S}$-structure which models the theory $T_{\ac,S}(Kv,vK)$.
-By \cite[Theorem 11.5]{AJ2}, $T_{\ac,S}(Kv,vK)$ eliminates quantifiers relative to the sort $\mathbb{G}$ (denoted $\bfGamma$ in \cite{AJ2}) for the value group and the sort $\mathbbm{k}$ (denoted $\mathbf{R}_{1}$ in \cite{AJ2}) for the residue field.
-In $\mathcal{L}_{\ac,S}$, the sort $\bfGamma$ is closed, i.e.~there is no function symbol from $\bfGamma$ to another sort.
-Therefore, any subset of $vK$ which is definable in the structure $(K,v)$, allowing parameters, may also be defined in $vK$ viewed as an ordered abelian group in its own right, with parameters from $vK$.
-This proves that $vK$ is purely stably embedded, as an ordered abelian group. \end{proof}